jordynnmancini/cloutmedia/README.md

 Our app is first being tested in 3 major music cities - Nashville, Los Angeles, and New York.
 It is also starting out with two basic types of music industry professionals - Musicians/Artists and Sound Engineers.
 Future developments of this app might include more cities, and expanding the type of industry professionals that can join and benefit from this platform.

-See the full thing on Heroku: ~link here~
+See the deployed application on Heroku: ~link here~

 ![demo](./assets/demo.gif)